phcayres/laravel-api/readme.md

 RESTful CRUD api under Laravel.

 ## Getting Started
-This package contain a CRUD RESTful api for the customer table using URLs, HTTP verbs, and status code.
-REST is a simple way to perform and enable interactions between systems that have strength in recent years inspired by HTTP.
+This package contain a CRUD RESTful api to manager customer records in a database using URLs, HTTP verbs, and status code.
+REST is a simple way to perform and enable interactions between systems through HTTP verds.

 Use the JSON structure bellow to send customer informations to POST and PUT HTTP verbs.
 ```sh